 - We buy goods locally to reduce transit pollution.

 - We do not purchase bottled water.
-However, we serve fresh water from dispensers using eco-friendly cups.
+We serve fresh water from dispensers using eco-friendly cups.

 7. Good-quality LED bulbs can have a useful life of 25,000 hours or more — meaning they can last more than 25 times longer than traditional light bulbs.
 That is a life of more than three years if run 24 hours a day, seven days a week.